History

 1968

-A fertilizer plant was added to the business and has remained a steady part of business growth ever since.
-This additional service helped farmers realize better crops — and it also gave Northside’s first full-time sales person more tools for building the business.
+A fertilizer plant was added to the business and has remained a steady part of growth ever since.
+This service assisted local farmers in reaching their crops’ fullest potential while giving Northside’s first full-time salesperson more tools for building the business.

 Fire destroys the feedmill